 The Old Bank House had three pumps of real ale.
 A very busy male dominated bar area.
 Pool to the right and busy seating/dining room straight ahead.
 Bar area had tall tables with stools.
 Prices were good.
 Offers carry out Pizza.

-The Craw's Nest hotel is the large classy hotel in the town but do not let that put you off visiting.
+The Craw's Nest hotel (NOW CLOSED) is the large classy hotel in the town but do not let that put you off visiting.
 There is a large long lounge to the right with a restaurant leading off of it.
 No bar stools in the lounge which needs lots of people to make it busy To the left of reception is the Cocktail bar with tables, stools and TV.
 No real ale but certainly worth a pint.

 heavy: Independence, Craw's Nest Best, Calders

 Cider: Blackthorn Guinness

 The Dreel Tavern is an old (16th Century?) building.
 The bar is to the right with a eating area just beyond this.
 The wall between these has a real fire heating both areas.
 There is a conservatory and garden, and to the left of the bar is the necessary pool table.
 Food was excellent and very good value.
 Live musicians at weekends.

 Yes, have a couple of pints here.